grafana/k8s-monitoring-helm/examples/terraform-deployment/README.md

 # Terraform Deployment

 Some may want to use [Terraform](https://www.terraform.io/) to deploy the Kubernetes Monitoring Helm chart.
-This is easily accomplished with the use of the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs), and its [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#create_namespace) resource.
+This is accomplished with the use of the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs), and its [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release#create_namespace) resource.
 To use this, adapt the provider to connect to your own Kubernetes cluster and modify the `vars.tf` file to the